 A 501(c)(3) is a section of the Federal Tax Code that establishes the criteria for tax-exempt charitable organizations.
-An organization must have this status in order to receive matching gift funds.
+An organization must have this status in order to receive a matching gift.
 This status allows donations to be tax-deductible.
 Recent changes in IRS law require that we also verify public charity status.

-What organizations are NOT eligible for the matching gifts program?
+What organizations are NOT eligible for matching gifts program?

-There are many worthy organizations not eligible such as DonorsChoose, the Boys & Girls Scouts, Run for the Cure, NPR, American Red Cross, Diabetes Association, NPT Breast Cancer 3-Day, Junior Achievement etc. Although we would like to fund many more areas, our focus remains education.
-During federally-declared disasters (i.e. Hurricane Katrina, Haiti and Superstorm Sandy relief efforts), we have in the past matched to organizations such as the American Red Cross, World Vision and Save the Children.
-But these are not orgs that would normally fit within our eligibility guidelines.
+There are many worthy organizations not eligible such as DonorsChoose, the Boys Scouts, Girls Scouts, Run for the Cure, NPR, American Red Cross, American Diabetes Association, NPT Breast Cancer 3-Day, Junior Achievement etc. Although we would like to fund many more areas, our focus remains education.
+During federally-declared disasters (i.e. Hurricane Katrina, Haiti and Superstorm Sandy), we have in the past matched to organizations such as the American Red Cross, World Vision and Save the Children.
+But these are not organizations that would normally fit within our eligibility guidelines.

 What is the annual limit?

-Matched on a dollar-for-dollar basis, qualifying donations for education from $50 to $2,500 are eligible.
-The Foundation will match up to four gifts per employee/donor, per fiscal year.
-The match total will not exceed the maximum of $2,500 for all donations within that year. (ex: You can register four $625 requests).
+Matched on a dollar-for-dollar basis, verified personal donations for education from $50 to $2,500 are eligible.
+The Foundation will match up to four gifts per employee/donor, per fiscal year., November 1 – October 31.
+The match total will not exceed the maximum of $2,500 for all donations.

 What if my actual donation is larger than the match cap limit ($2,500)?
 How many matches can I get?

 You can still register the donation; the system is designed to max out at $2,500 – no matter the amount you designate as your donation.
-Each employee is eligible for up to four gifts, per employee/donor, per fiscal year.
-The match total will not exceed the maximum of $2,500 for all donations. (ex: You can register four $625 requests)
+The match total will not exceed the maximum of $2,500 for all donations. (register four $625 requests)

 Can I give money through a trust?